Percona-Lab/percona-dbaas-cli/source/installation.rst

 Installation of the percona-dbaas-cli tool
 ==========================================

-Source code of the Percona DBaaS CLI Tool is currently available on github as an experimental repository inside of Percona-Lab.
+Source code for the Percona DBaaS CLI Tool is currently available on github as an experimental repository inside of the Percona-Lab organization.

 Percona provides dbaas-cli tool packages for automatic installation from software repositories for the following GNU/Linux distributions: